africa-covid-19-response-toolkit/internal-dashboard/README.md

 # TackleCovid19

-Covid19 outbreack status monitoring and case tracking front end
+Covid19 outbreack status monitoring and case tracking for This Dashboard will be used by MOH for internal monitoring

 # How to contribute

 As this is time critical project, contributor are advise on working the unfinished parts, and creat better flexible ui elements.

 # demo

 http://covid.fynsystems.com